 You can use normal fine besan as well, which gives a melt-in-the-mouth feeling.
 Some people add 1-2 tablespoons of sooji (rava/semolina) per cup of besan to add a little crunch to the ladoo.

 I have included the approximate time it will take to roast the besan.
 But you will also be able to tell from the golden color of the besan and the aroma about when it is cooked.
-See the recipe step by step images when making this so you can see how the texture of the besan changes as it cooks.
+See the step-by-step instructions for making this recipe so you can see how the texture of the besan changes as it cooks.

-Store the ladoo in an air tight container in a single layer.
-They stay good up to a month.
+Store the ladoo in an airtight container in a single layer.
+They stay good for up to a month.
 You can refrigerate them, but it is not required.
-If you do refrigerate, then take out of the refrigerator 1-2 hours before you want to enjoy!
+If you do refrigerate, then take them out of the refrigerator 1-2 hours before you want to enjoy!

 Ingredients

-- ½ cup Powdered Sugar 60gms, can reduce to ⅓ cup depending on taste, sifted
+- 1/2 cup Powdered Sugar, 60 grams, can reduce to 1/3 cup depending on taste, preferably use boora

-- 1-2 tablespoon Roasted Nuts (optional) chopped or thinly sliced, such as cashews almonds, pistachois.
+- 1-2 tablespoon Roasted Nuts, (optional) chopped, such as cashews almonds, pistachios

 Instructions